 4. Brazil endure an upset – but Neymar still wins Golden Boot

-But they are scarily good under Tite and will likely bulldoze their way through the first four matches.
+Brazil are scarily good under Tite and will likely bulldoze their way through the first four matches.
 Neymar hasn’t missed a beat since returning from injury and has looked unstoppable.
-It’s not inconceivable that he'll score a hatful before Brazil bounce out.
+It’s not inconceivable that he'll score a hatful before the five-time champions bow out.

-And so, the case for that early exit.
-World Cup wins are built on defensive solidity, and while the Seleção’s record under Tite is mightily impressive – 16 clean sheets in 21 matches – they will come up against sterner opposition eventually in Russia.
+World Cup wins are built on defensive solidity, and while the Selecao's record under Tite is mightily impressive – 16 clean sheets in 21 matches – they will come up against sterner opposition eventually in Russia.
 Dani Alves is out and his replacements are limited, Marcelo is prone to leaving space behind, Thiago Silva and Miranda lack the mobility they once had.
-Hope, at least, for the rest.

 5. Diego Costa to lose his starting spot quickly